-Fun Fact: I am an only child and I haven’t visited Nigeria since I came to Canada.
-Long story but I’m really hoping to change that this year.
+Fun Fact: I am an only child and I have not visited Nigeria since I came to Canada over a decade ago.
+Looking forward to visiting home soon.

 Badé Obasa: Tell us a bit about yourself